rescapes/rescape-graphene/README.md

 If you don't have pur installed: pip install pur

-This updates requirments.txt to their latest version
+This updates requirements.txt to their latest version

 Install requirements with latest versions
 ```bash